 Hilton is author of

-The Piedmont Naturalist, a volume of essays that won a small press award.
-His writings have appeared in major newspapers; periodicals such as Bird Watcher's Digest, WildBird, The Chat, Senior Directions, and South Carolina Wildlife; Bring Back the Birds (a primer on saving threatened species); and on various Internet Web sites.
-This Week at Hilton Pond, his on-going series of photo essays about nature phenomena in the Carolina Piedmont, has a large international following.
-He also publishes his research results in peer-reviewed professional journals (see Scientific & Education Publications).
-Hilton has been interviewed on U.S. and Canadian public radio and television broadcasts, wrote and produced "Hawk Mountain Naturalist" for an Allentown PA public radio station, and was writer and host for a popular Rock Hill SC-based television series about nature happenings in the Carolina Piedmont.
+Hilton also publishes his research results in peer-reviewed professional journals (see Selected Scientific & Education Publications).
+Hilton has been interviewed about nature topics by many newspapers and on U.S. and Canadian public and commercial radio and television broadcasts.
+He wrote and produced "Hawk Mountain Naturalist" for an Allentown PA public radio station and was writer/host for a popular Rock Hill SC-based TV series about nature happenings in the Carolina Piedmont.

 OTHER ACTIVITIES

-In 1988 Hilton was awarded an Earthwatch Teaching Fellowship to help study Honeyeaters (Aves: Meliphagidae) on Kangaroo Island, Australia.
-In 1991 he received a Cooperative Fellowship through the U.S. Department of Agriculture to conduct environmental education research.
+Earthwatch Teaching Fellowship to help study Honeyeaters (Aves: Meliphagidae) on Kangaroo Island, Australia.
+In 1991 he received a Cooperative Fellowship through the U.S. Department of Agriculture to conduct environmental education research for an international program.
 He also collaborated with the National Research Council in developing national science standards and continues to work with states and school districts to align curricula with those standards.

 Hilton served as education director at Hawk Mountain Sanctuary in Pennsylvania and as director of education and research at Daniel Stowe Botanical Garden in North Carolina.
-He is a past member of the board of directors of the Catawba Lands Conservancy, is active with the Sierra Club, and serves on committees of the National Council for Science and the Environment in Washington DC and for the North American Pollinator Protection Campaign.
+He is past member of the board of directors of the Catawba Lands Conservancy, was Conservation Chair with the local Sierra Club, and served on education committees of the National Council for Science and the Environment in Washington DC and for the North American Pollinator Protection Campaign.

 CONSULTING & SPEAKING ACTIVITIES